 Strategy #1: Get Social Media Right

 As with everything in 2020, social media will play a large part of your nightclub promotion strategy.
 However, you’ll need to do more than throw out the odd post with information about your latest club night.
-Here are some of the elements a great social media marketing strategy will contain.
+Here are some of the elements a great social media nightclub promotion strategy will contain.

 Which Social Media Platform Should You Use?